Welcome to supportREALteachers.org

 Our three guiding principles for content on our site:

-In the film, Himberg visits other teachers and administrators in South Carolina, California, West Virginia and Washington, who are experiencing that quality physical education and physical activity throughout the school day can be used as tools to improve students’ academic success, behavior in the classroom, motivation to learn, and overall wellness.
+In the film, Cathrine Himberg also visits other teachers and administrators in California, South Carolina, Washington, and West Virginia who are experiencing how quality physical education and physical activity throughout the school day can be used as tools to improve students’ academic success, behavior in the classroom, motivation to learn, and overall wellness.

-The “make-over” project at The Storefront Academy was funded by private donations, but it can be replicated with less funds as long as there is a REAL teacher involved, supported by administration.
+The “make-over” project at The Storefront Academy was funded by private donations, but it can be replicated with less funds as long as there is a REAL teacher involved and support from the administration.
 It is crucial that education leaders understand why they should care about quality physical education, and realize the important role they play in ensuring that students receive it, along with opportunities to be physically active throughout the day.

 We hope that “No Excuses!” and/or these clips from the film will serve as useful tools in garnering administrators’ and parents' support for quality physical education and comprehensive school wellness.
 Parents and administrators who understand the science behind these concepts, as The Storefront Academy’s Head of School Wendy Reynoso did, will be likely to support the movement toward more movement in schools.